annakirkpatrick/git-resources/git_workflows.md

 3. Add any new or updated supporting files (e.g. data plots, PDFs of papers) to this week's directory.
 If you are updating a supporting file, be sure that you overwrite the original file.

-4. (Optional step that allows you to work on your report on multiple computers.
+4. (Optional step that allows you to work on your report on multiple computers.)
-Also has the advantage of creating a remote backup of your work.)
+Make a commit and push to Github.

 Add your report to the staging area.
 ```
 git add report_yyyy-mm-dd.txt